The Living Playwrights Library: a unique perusal and research library of plays written after 1990.

 - Only local playwrights may submit unpublished manuscripts, as the LPL is different than resources like the New Play Exchange, which provide a vast, searchable platform for both published and unpublished work.
 LPL is more curated, bespoke, and specific. -

-Please check out our live spreadsheet to see and search available scripts.
+Please check out our live spreadsheet further up this page to see and search available scripts.

 -